Family Financial Retreat: Life Lessons and Roadmaps

 Months in advance, John and Joan took steps to ensure that all components of their personal financial strategy and estate plan were in place, working with their Wealth advisor to review all documents and beneficiaries.
 The advisor provided invaluable expertise in helping John and Joan anticipate questions and address potential areas of concern or conflict among siblings.
 Steps were taken, for example, to achieve equitable distributions among the children, as one is an active part of the family business and the others are not.
 During the retreat, they go over these plans with their children, including provisions made for current and future grandchildren.

 John and Joan believe in giving back, and they want the family to continue that.
 They have laid the groundwork for a family foundation, and they use the retreat to put their children on the foundation board and empower them to work together as a family to identify meaningful causes they can support.

 While much of the weekend is spent in fun activities involving the entire family, the adults regroup for their follow-up financial discussion.
 John and Joan have asked their Wealth advisor to be available to answer any questions and provide additional details about the strategy the couple has put into place for gifting and transfer of assets over time.
 In this way, information is being shared while John and Joan can answer questions in person, rather than being communicated for the first time via a legal document following their deaths.

 Before heading home, the children are already beginning to brainstorm ideas for the family foundation.
 They leave the retreat with added respect for what their parents have achieved and what they stand for and with a clear sense of expectations as they write their own chapters in the family history.

-A version of this article appeared in the Fall 2012 issue of Wealth Magazine with the headline: Retreating to Your Family Values.
+This article originally appeared in the Fall 2012 issue of Wealth magazine.